**Note: This blog was updated - again - on June, 2019, to reflect new changes to the Sheriff Sale.**

 The auction occurs on the 2nd floor of the City County Building.

-Around 2:15 p.m., the auction formally begins.
+The auction formally begins at 10:30 a.m.
 A representative from the Sheriff's Department will call out each number, quote the opening bid and await any bidders.

 If the home doesn’t receive any bids, the bank will receive title to the home.